validatedpatterns/docs/content/patterns/devsecops/ideas-for-customization.md

 ## More desirable tools in the development pipeline

 One of the major goals of the Red Hat patterns development process is to create modular, customizable demos.
-Maybe there is a tool in the CI/CD pipeline that you'd like to substitute for a preffered tool.
+Maybe there is a tool in the CI/CD pipeline that you'd like to substitute for a preferred tool.
 E.g. using Clair in Quay to do image scanning instead of RH ACS.
 Or Quay Enterprise may be removed for another image repository.

 ### How to add a new tool to the pipeline